 - Top level expectations:

 - Tenure is grated to those librarians whose professional characteristics indicate they will continue to serve with distinction.

 - Excellence in Performance

 - Beyond satisfactory in either Professional Development or in Service

 - Satisfactory in other area

 - For full rank:

 - Excellence in Performance

-- Excellence in either Professional Development or in Service - Record of superior performance as an associate librarian and attainment of state, regional, or national recognition in the library profession.
-Record of exceptional achievements in performance and a record of distinguished contributions to the university, profession, or community in the secondary area of excellence. - Performance-excellent-librarian - Refer to the Librarian Faculty Handbook for examples and more information. - The placement of 'scholarship' (disseminated publications or presentations) into performance, professional development, or service, depends on librarian-handbook guidelines, and differs from clinical, lecturer, research, and tenure-track faculty.
+- Excellence in either Professional Development or in Service

+- Record of superior performance as an associate librarian and attainment of state, regional, or national recognition in the library profession.
+Record of exceptional achievements in performance and a record of distinguished contributions to the university, profession, or community in the secondary area of excellence.

+Performance-excellent-librarian

+- Refer to the Librarian Faculty Handbook for examples and more information. - The placement of 'scholarship' (disseminated publications or presentations) into performance, professional development, or service, depends on librarian-handbook guidelines, and differs from clinical, lecturer, research, and tenure-track faculty. - Because all librarians must be excellent in performance, librarians do not use any type of balanced case.
+DEI and other activities will be considered part of excellence in performance; see Librarian guidelines.